Hunters & Collectors (album): Background

+Recording

+4-track Demos were done with Tony Cohen two months before entering the studio, at the home of fellow producer Chris Thompson.
+The studio was booked for a month, which Cohen found surprisingly generous for a debut album.
+Bassist Archer, who ran a PA company, set up the PA for the band to play live to an audience.
+Cohen said, "The entire album was recorded that way.
+There was no applause, the audience was there to witness a record being made.
+There were so many members, I couldn't find space to isolate them all."

 Reception

 Some years later, Allmusic's Bill Cassel found Hunters & Collectors (US version) to be "seething art funk comparable to a harder-edged Shriekback or less political Gang of Four"; at the time of its launch, Shriekback had only released one EP.
 Their lyrics "are stream-of-consciousness poetics that range from the merely incomprehensible to the downright silly".
 Seymour's vocal delivery "does not sound entirely comfortable" while the "muscular rhythms" of Archer and Falconer "motor right over the young band's shortcomings".

 Australian musicologist, Ian McFarlane, felt that the album provided "one of the band's early classics" with the lead single, "Talking to a Stranger", and lauded its "radical film clip" by Lowenstein.
 The track was "an expression of alienation and sheer anguish".
 While fellow music journalist, Ed Nimmervoll, opined "[its] theme of alienation and anguish is one the band would return to, but for the moment the group's emphasis was the free-form side of their work".